 You will require plenty paper to completely cover the grass without gaps; this process kills off existing grass and weeds by depriving them of light and oxygen while simultaneously helping condition the soil beneath.
 Add compost over the top of the paper layers once they are in place; this helps keep everything in place while providing nutrients back into the soil as it decomposes over winter.

 Your new garden bed needs time to rest before spring planting—it takes several months for any type of smothering technique to fully work its magic.
 If any sprouts start growing during this time, don’t worry, just give them another layer of newspaper or cardboard until they stop popping up again.
 For best results, wait until early spring before starting your new garden bed in earnest; this gives your soil time to rest after all that hard work.

 By taking some time in the fall to prepare your soil, for a new garden bed with smothering techniques like newspaper or cardboard layers topped with compost, you can save yourself major headaches come springtime when planting season begins.
-Liquid Compost is a great way to recycle waste.
+Prevegenics Liquid Compost is a great way to recycle waste as it is an excellent source of nutrients and can help to improve soil structure.
 In doing so, don’t forget to use the best fertlizers for soil from Prevegenics.
 Applying fertilizers from Certified Prevegenics products provides the best fertilizers for vegetables and fruits.